 Why do some groups contesting the state wage unarmed resistance while other groups use armed tactics?
 What explains why some groups, contrary to expectation, maintain nonviolent action even after violent government repression?
 My research seeks to explain variation in tactic selection between violent and nonviolent action.
 Recent research in this area tends to focus on the onset of either violent or nonviolent campaigns, without investigating tactic change over time.
 Conventional explanations for variation over time emphasize that severe government repression is associated with increasingly violent tactics.
 My focus is on whether group learning - from past conflict history, watching other groups, and training in violent or nonviolent methods - interacts with brokerage across social sites to produce violent and nonviolent variation in the context of weak or strong government repression.

 This research uses a mixed-method, sub-national research design to study this question.
-So far, language and field-work has been funded through a Critical Language Scholarship from the United States Department of State Bureau of Educational and Cultural Affairs, as well as the School of International Service and American University.
+So far, language and field-work has been funded through the Minerva-United States Institute of Peace, a Critical Language Scholarship from the United States Department of State Bureau of Educational and Cultural Affairs, as well as the School of International Service and American University.

 Another set of research projects explore self-violent resistance (or self-imposed suffering), such as self-immolation, hunger strikes, or suicide protest, in relation to other forms of conflict tactics (armed conflict, suicide attacks, and non-violent action).
 This research has included compiling an original dataset of suicide protests to empirically assess the spread of this tactic, and conducting a discourse analysis investigating the constitution of self-violence as a conflict tactic.
 This second project uses notions of embodiment, materiality, and declarative speech acts to explore the contested constitution of self-violence as a distinct tactic.

-This research has been funded partly through the Peace and Violence Research Lab at American University, and initial findings presented at the International Studies Association.
+This research has been funded partly through the Peace and Violence Research Lab at American University, and published by the Journal of Resistance Studies (published version available for purchase here, and a free pre-edited version available here).

 Legitimacy and Disobedience in Civil Resistance